mongodb/mongodbatlas-cloudformation-resources/cfn-resources/api-key/docs/README.md

 #### AwsSecretName

-Name of the AWS Secrets Manager secret that stores the API key.
+Name of the AWS Secrets Manager secret that stores the API key Details.
 The secret name must be unique to the AWS account and region.
 If you don't specify a name, AWS CloudFormation use APIUserId for the secret name.

 _Required_: No